mattdeboard/eventcapture_comparison/README.md

 eventcapture comparison
 =======================

-Comparison of Python, Go, and Clojure implementations of a simple HTTP service to capture and store generic event data.
+Comparison of Go, Elixir and Clojure implementations of a simple HTTP service to capture and store generic event data.

 Since the goal is just to compare, the requirements are simplified and the implementations are mostly done with one main source file.